laramies/theHarvester/README/CONTRIBUTING.md

 The following below must be met to get accepted.

 # CI
-Make sure all CI passes and you do not introduce any alerts from lgtm.
+Make sure all CI passes and you do not introduce any alerts from ruff

 # Unit Tests
 For new modules a unit test for that module is required and we use pytest.